 If there’s one mistake with the most cumulative, long-term impact on how your skin looks and ages, this is it.

-UV damage is responsible for the majority of visible skin aging uneven tone, dark spots, loss of firmness, and changes in texture all have UV exposure as a significant contributing factor.
-And UV rays don’t disappear when it’s cloudy, when it’s cold, or when you’re spending the day indoors near windows.
-UVA rays, the ones most closely linked to skin aging, penetrate glass and are present year-round, regardless of how bright or warm the day is.
+UV damage is responsible for the majority of visible skin aging uneven tone, dark spots, loss of firmness, and texture changes all have UV exposure as a significant contributing factor.
+UVA rays penetrate glass and are present year-round regardless of cloud cover or season.
+All the serums and actives in your routine are being partially undone every day the surface layer goes unprotected.

 Daily SPF broad-spectrum, at minimum SPF 30 is not optional if you’re trying to maintain or improve the quality of your skin over time.
 All the serums, actives, and treatments in your routine are doing their best work beneath the surface, but they’re undermined every day that surface layer is exposed to UV without protection.
-If you find it hard to build the habit, the most effective approach is simply keeping your sunscreen right next to your morning moisturizer so it’s part of an automatic sequence rather than a separate decision.
+The SPF I reach for every morning is EltaMD UV Skin Recovery Face Sunscreen lightweight, no white cast, and it sits well under makeup and everything else.

 Using Too Many Active Ingredients at Once